-Action Note 1 Decide which calibration routine to use for calibrating the robot. • Reference calibration.
+Action Note 1 Decide which calibration routine to use for calibrating the robot.
+Reference calibration.
 External cable packages (DressPack) and tools can stay fitted on the robot.
 Fine calibration.
 All external cable packages (DressPack) and tools must be removed from the robot.
+If the robot is to be calibrated with reference calibration: Find previous reference values for the axis or create new reference values.
+These values are to be used after the repair procedure is completed, for calibration of the robot.
+If no previous reference values exist, and no new reference values can be created, then reference calibration is not possible. ence calibration routine on the FlexPendant to create reference values.
+Creating new values requires possibility to

-Action Note If the robot is to be calibrated we ence calibration: rith refer- Follow the instructions given in the reference calibration routine on the FlexPendant Find previous reference values fo or create new reference values.
-T ues are to be used after the repair ir proced- move the robot. ure is completed, for calibration of bot. of the ro- Read more about reference calibration for Axis Calibration in Reference calibration If no previous reference values e no new reference values can be then reference calibration is not created, If the robot is to be calibrated w calibration: rith fine Remove all external cable packa (DressPack) and tools from the re
+Action Note If the robot is to be calibrated with fine calibration: Remove all external cable packages (DressPack) and tools from the robot.